ILT-HSR/boarai-vm/README.rst

 You will then need to log in to your github account using a webbrowser.
 The virtual machine provides you with a simple integrated browser, but you might want to use an external browser on your host system.
-When you have logged in to your account, click the avatar in the upper left corner
+When you have logged in to your account, click the avatar in the upper right corner.

 .. image:: doc/github-avatar.png
    :scale: 100%